AmrKhaleds/AmrKhaleds/README.md

 <h3>About Me</h3>
 <p>
-I am currently studying Computer Science from Damanhour University.
+I am currently a student in the Faculty of Computer Science at Damanhour University.
 During my studies, I focused on database management and software development, and completed several projects that involved designing and implementing database systems for various clients.
 </p>

 <br>